 Café du Monde serves beignets in orders of three, and since that’s the only food item on the menu, it’s considered redundant actually to mention what it is you’re ordering.
 You simply say, “I’ll have an order and a café au lait.”
 If you arrive during peak hours you may have quite a wait in line before you get to place your order (even longer if you want a table).
 Follow the line around to the back of the building and you can watch through the window as the beignets are made.
 If you’ve ever been to a Krispy Kreme shop, this will be familiar to you, except that at Café du Monde, each beignet is tossed across the room by hand into a vat of hot oil.

 Au Lait, Can You See?

 Then there’s the coffee.
 Although you can order black coffee, orange juice, or even cola at Café du Monde, only one beverage provides the perfect accompaniment to beignets: café au lait.
-Most Americans—at least, those steeped in the Starbucks culture—know what a cappuccino or a latte is, but café au lait is relatively uncommon in North America.
+Most Americans know what a cappuccino or a latte is, but café au lait is relatively uncommon in North America.
 The recipe is simple: one part hot brewed coffee (not espresso), one part hot milk.

 Roll Your Own (Dough)